Sodium, Potassium And Blood Pressure

-Foods that are rich in potassium are important in managing high blood pressure because potassium lessens the effects of sodium.
+Foods that are rich in potassium are important in managing high blood pressure.
+This is true, because potassium lessens the effects of sodium.
 The more potassium you eat, the more sodium you lose through urine.
 Potassium also helps to ease tension in your blood vessel walls, which helps further lower blood pressure.
-Potassium and your diet

 The recommended potassium intake for an average adult is 4,700 milligrams (mg) per day.

 Many of the elements of the DASH (Dietary Approaches to Stop Hypertension) diet — fruits, vegetables, fat-free or low-fat (1 percent) dairy foods and fish — are good natural sources of potassium.
 For example, a medium banana has about 420 mg of potassium and half a cup of plain mashed sweet potatoes has 475 mg.

 Other potassium-rich foods include:

 - Apricots and apricot juice